Oviya49/Exp-7-Synchornous-counters-/README.md

 ### RESULTS

-By this we have verified the truth table of 4-bit up-counter using verilog
+By this we have verified the truth table of 4-bit up-counter using verilog.